isaadabbasi/ml-ionic/README.md

 🤖 says: 🦁 "Dog Found" .
-As our model as not very well trained **We are open for contributions**.
+As our models are not very well trained **We are open for contributions**.